-- 'noResourcesLeft', which indicates that the script
+- 'noResourcesLeft', which indicates that the script exited because it ran out of resources (e.g. memory); - 'languageError', which indicates that the script exited because of a language error (e.g. a syntax error in an interpreted language); - 'runtimeError', which indicates that the script exited due to a runtime error (e.g. a division by zero); - 'invalidArgument', which indicates that the script could not be run because of invalid script arguments; - 'securityViolation', which indicates that the script exited due to a security violation; - 'genericError', which indicates that the script exited for an unspecified reason.

 '''

-exited because it ran out of resources (e.g. memory);

-- 'languageError', which indicates that the script exited

-because of a language error (e.g. a syntax error in an

-interpreted language);

-- 'runtimeError', which indicates that the script exited

-due to a runtime error (e.g. a division by zero);

-- 'invalidArgument', which indicates that the script could

-not be run because of invalid script arguments;

-- 'securityViolation', which indicates that the script

-exited due to a security violation;

-- 'genericError', which indicates that the script exited

-for an unspecified reason.

 If the script has not yet begun running, or is currently

 running, the value will be 'noError'."

 DEFVAL { noError }

 ::= { smRunEntry 7 }

 smRunResult OBJECT-TYPE

 SYNTAX OCTET STRING

 MAX-ACCESS read-only

 STATUS current

 DESCRIPTION

 "The result value produced by the running script.
 Note that

 the result may change while the script is executing."

 DEFVAL { ''H }

 ::= { smRunEntry 8 }

 smRunControl OBJECT-TYPE

-SYNTAX

 INTEGER {

 abort(1),

 suspend(2),

 resume(3),

 nop(4)

-}

 MAX-ACCESS read-write

 STATUS current

 DESCRIPTION

 "The value of this object indicates the desired status of the

 script execution defined by this row.

+'''

 Setting this object to 'abort' will abort execution if the

-'''

 value of smRunState is 'initializing', 'executing', 'suspending', 'suspended' or 'resuming'.
-Setting this object to 'abort' when the value of smRunState is 'aborting' or 'terminated' will result in an inconsistentValue error.
+Setting this object to 'abort' when the value of smRunState is 'aborting' or 'terminated', or if the implementation can determine that the attempt to abort the execution would fail, will result in an inconsistentValue error.

 Setting this object to 'suspend' will suspend execution if the value of smRunState is 'executing'.
-Setting this object to 'suspend' will cause an inconsistentValue error if the value of smRunState is not 'executing'.
+Setting this object to 'suspend' will cause an inconsistentValue error if the value of smRunState is not 'executing' or if the implementation can determine that the attempt to suspend the execution would fail.

 Setting this object to 'resume' will resume execution if the value of smRunState is 'suspending' or 'suspended'.
-Setting this object to 'resume' will cause an inconsistentValue error if the value of smRunState is not 'suspending' or 'suspended'.
+Setting this object to 'resume' will cause an inconsistentValue error if the value of smRunState is not 'suspended' or if the implementation can determine that the attempt to resume the execution would fail.

+'''

 Setting this object to nop(4) has no effect."

+DEFVAL { nop }

+::= { smRunEntry 9 }

+smRunState OBJECT-TYPE

+SYNTAX INTEGER {

+initializing(1),

+executing(2),

+suspending(3),

+suspended(4),

+resuming(5),

+aborting(6),

+terminated(7)

+MAX-ACCESS read-only

+STATUS

+current

+DESCRIPTION

+'''

-DEFVAL { nop } ::= { smRunEntry 9 } smRunState OBJECT-TYPE SYNTAX INTEGER { initializing(1), executing(2), suspending(3), suspended(4), resuming(5), aborting(6), terminated(7) } MAX-ACCESS read-only STATUS current DESCRIPTION "The value of this object indicates the script's execution status.
+"The value of this object indicates the script's execution state.
 If the script has been invoked but has not yet begun execution, the value will be 'initializing'.
 If the script is running, the value will be 'executing'.

-A script which received a request to suspend execution but which did not actually suspend execution will be 'suspending'.
-A script which has suspended execution will be 'suspended'.
-A script which received a request to resume execution but which is not yet running is 'resuming'.
-The resuming state will finally lead to the 'executing' state.
-A script which received a request to abort execution but which is still running is 'aborting'.
-A script which stopped execution is 'terminated'." ::= { smRunEntry 10 }
+A running script which received a request to suspend execution first transitions into a temporary 'suspending' state.
+The temporary 'suspending' state changes to 'suspended' when the script has actually been suspended.
+The temporary 'suspending' state changes back to 'executing' if the attempt to suspend the running script fails.

+A suspended script which received a request to resume execution first transitions into a temporary 'resuming' state.
+The temporary 'resuming' state changes to 'running' when the script has actually been resumed.
+The temporary 'resuming' state changes back to 'suspended' if the attempt to resume the suspended script fails.

+A script which received a request to abort execution but which is still running first transitions into a temporary 'aborting' state.